Comprehensive Transportation Plan

 Community input plays a key role in developing a successful CTP.
 There will be numerous opportunities to have your say and provide important information about your needs for getting around Sonoma County.

 The SCTA is hosting meetings to share updates on the next update to Sonoma County’s Comprehensive Transportation Plan (CTP) and learn about local transportation needs.
-Please share your thoughts and hear about the plan at a library near you: Windsor, Mon 11/4, 6-7pm; Santa Rosa, Wed 11/6, 6-7pm; Petaluma, Mon 12/4, 6:45-7:45pm; and Sonoma, Mon 12/11, 6-7pm.
+Please share your thoughts and hear about the plan at a library near you: Santa Rosa, Wed 11/6, 6-7pm; Petaluma, Mon 12/4, 6:45-7:45pm; Sonoma, Wed 12/11, 6-7pm; and Windsor, Mon 12/16, 6-7pm.

 SCTA is also launching a webinar series to help explain what goes into the CTP and answer your question.
-We hope you will join us for the first webinar on Wed, 10/23 at 11am.
-The topic is Using travel models to understand how we move in Sonoma County.
+Our next webinar on Tuesday, 12/10/19 addresses potholes and pavement condition in Sonoma County.
+You can register for the free webinar here.

 GOALS OF THE 2040 COMPREHENSIVE TRANSPORTATION PLAN